jyoung57/reading-notes/code-102/07-ControlFlow.md

 ># What is Control Flow?

-- Control flow: is the order in which the computer executes statements in a script.
+- Control flow: Is the order in which the computer executes statements in a script.
 - Functions: A block of code designed to perform a particular task.
-I'ts executed when "something" invokes it.
+It's executed when "something" invokes it.
 - Operator - This assigns a value to a variable.

 ># Types of Operaters